Biography:

 My method is built through a combination of photographic documentation and critical fabulation, coined by cultural historian Saidiya Hartman, as a wrestling of facts and silences to “imagine what cannot be verified ... and to reckon with the precarious lives [of the enslaved] which are visible only in the moment of their disappearance.”
 (Hartman, Venus In Two Acts, 2008)

 I retouch the homes, workplaces, and landscape of my ancestors and living family to showcase the recursive nature of time.
-I figure and investigate the afterlife of slavery through the somatic and haptic quality of the photograph.
+I investigate the afterlife of slavery through the somatic and haptic quality of the photograph.
 I work with, through, and for Blackness to rupture silences enforced by colonial archives.

 Contact: